Universal geometrical link invariants: Universal Coloured Jones link invariant

 In this part our aim is to unify and show that we can define a second universal link invariant out of the sequence of graded intersections

 We start from Definition \ref{eq10:limit}, where we defined the second universal ring:

-Now we will prove that dually, in this universal ring we have well defined link invariant which is a universal coloured Jones invariant, recovering all $J_{\cN}(L)$ for all colours $\cN \in \N$.
+Now we will prove that dually, in this universal ring we have a well-defined link invariant which is a universal coloured Jones invariant, recovering all $J_{\cN}(L)$ for all colours $\cN \in \N$.
 This will be constructed from the sequence of intersections up to level $\cN$. \begin{defn}[Unification of all coloured Jones link invariants] Let us consider the projective limit of the graded intersection pairings $\PAAJ$ over all levels:

 \end{defn}